Museum of Sohrab

 The Blue Room

-The heart and soul of the apartment.
-The Blue Room held the Blue Room Library.
+The Blue Room is the heart and soul of the apartment.
+The Blue Room holds the Blue Room Library.

 The White Room

-The White Room held a comprehensive archive of Persian, books, magazines, and newspapers dating back to the early 1950s.
-The White Room's furniture, electronics, and other objects in the room were all from the same period.
+The White Room holds a comprehensive archive of Iranian books, magazines, and newspapers dating back to the early 1950s.
+The White Room's furniture, electronics, and other objects in the room are all from the same period.
 The White Room was called the Event Room before COVID-19 outbreak and exhibitions and talks were held part of Sazmanab programming.

 The Bedroom

-Sohrab's bedroom.
-The bedroom held electronics and other objects mainly from the 1980s.
+My bedroom.
+The bedroom holds electronics and other objects mainly from the 1980s.

 close